-Potential impacts on matters of national environmental significance (MNES) protected under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) will also be assessed by the Australian Department of Climate Change, Energy, the Environment and Water (DCCEEW).
+Potential impacts on matters of national environmental significance (MNES) protected under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) must also be assessed by the Australian Department of Climate Change, Energy, the Environment and Water (DCCEEW).
 After the proposal has been referred to DCCEEW for review under the EPBC Act, DCCEEW will issue tailored guidelines for the assessment and determine the appropriate assessment pathway.

-Note - the development application, assessment reports and management plans will be placed on public exhibition by regulatory authorities, for public review prior to a decision.
+Important note - the development application, environmental assessment reports and management plans will be placed on public exhibition for comment prior to a decision.